nrfconnect/sdk-nrf/doc/nrf/ug_esb.rst

 1. Initialize ESB using :c:func:`esb_init`.
    You can use the default parameters in :c:macro:`ESB_DEFAULT_CONFIG` as starting point for the ``p_config`` parameter and reconfigure them if needed.
 #.
-If necessary, use any of the folowing functions to update the addresses, the address prefix, the channel, and the bitrate:
+If necessary, use any of the following functions to update the addresses, the address prefix, the channel, and the bitrate:

    * :c:func:`esb_set_base_address_0`
    * :c:func:`esb_set_base_address_1`